erik-tastepe/anlib/README.md

 # anarcholib cli

 ## What is it?
-A command-line application for querying and downloading from the Anarchism Library
+A command-line application for querying and downloading from the Anarchist Library